DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ```
 ![Top 5 Locations by Average Views](https://github.com/user-attachments/assets/d74d129a-82fb-4879-a962-5ec615ab404f)

-The bar chart shows that no location was given an averge of 12,000 complaints, and Sant Ravidas Nagar Bhadohi is the least popular in the top 5 with average complaints of 6,000.
+The bar chart shows that no location was given an average of 12,000 complaints views, and Sant Ravidas Nagar Bhadohi is the least popular in the top 5 with average complaints of 6,000.

 ## Top 5 states by average views